-We wish to make this letter available to the public, along with the attached MEFP and TMU, as well as the IMF staff report on the combined 2017 Article IV Consultation and seventh review under the SBA.
-We therefore authorize their publication and posting on the IMF website, upon the Executive Board's completion of the review.
+We wish to make this letter available to the public, along with the attached MEFP and TMU, as well as the IMF staff report on the eighth review of the SBA.
+We therefore authorize their publication and posting on the IMF website, subject to Executive Board approval.
 These documents will also be posted on the official website of the Serbian government.